Sagenthave/logo_maker/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

 ## Assistance
-- Krishna (Assistant Instructor): Assisted with debugging and helping me understand the concepts of the library and file system.
+- Krishna (Assistant Instructor): Assisted with debugging and helped me understand the concepts of the library and file system.

 ## Deployment
 - Github: https://github.com/Sagenthave/logo_maker/blob/main/index.js